 Do students attend Mass?
 What about the Sacraments and priest participation?

-Students begin attending Mass in kindergarten when they participate in the once a week All School Mass.
-Children in 1st through 8th grades attend Mass on one additional day per week.
+Students begin attending Mass in kindergarten when they participate in the once-a-week All School Mass.
+Children in 1st through 8th grades attend Mass one additional day per week.
 Sacramental preparation for First Reconciliation, First Holy Communion and Confirmation is included in the STMS curriculum and will occur during their regular religion classes in the Sacramental years.
-Father Mike, our pastor, is the celebrant at most All School Masses and leads an 8th grade seminar once a week, permitting students to have a comfortable relationship with him.
-Father Ted is likewise often involved with the students.
-These relationships allow everyone in our student body to be comfortable around our parish priests.
+Fr.
+Mike Yadron, our pastor, is the celebrant at most All School Masses and students generally develop a comfortable relationship with him, as well as our priest in residence, Fr.
+Andrew Corona, who celebrates some all school Masses and attends many school events.